Athabasca Basin, Saskatchewan, Canada

 - Strategically located near NexGen Energy Ltd’s high-grade Arrow deposit, Fission Uranium Corp’s Triple R deposit & AREVA/Cameco/Purepoint’s joint venture (Spitfire)

 - Orano Canada (Areva) optioned 49,635 hectares of the Preston Project for up to $7.3 million in exploration expenditures

-- Over CDN$3 million in exploration expenditures on the East Preston Project over the past three years
+- Over CDN $10M in exploration expenditures on the East Preston Project since 2018

 - Multiple high-priority drill targets identified within multiple prospective exploration corridors delineated through recent geophysics and ground evaluation

 Geophysical Survey Results - Airborne

 - Airborne EM geophysical surveys identified several conductive corridors and “bullseye” targets on the property.

 - Uranium deposits are often associated close to basement conductive trends and these therefore represent a first order criterion for discovery.